MattDodsonEnglish/English-Learning-Wiki/README.md

   foreign language, and they guard it like a secret.
 Well, people are shy in all languages!
 Realize a mistake is not the end of the world.
-Someone who really cares about the trivial language mistakes of others is also someone who is extremely unlikely to be intersting to communicate with.
-Other people may not be shy but they can't access a community or teacher.
-One suggestion is to participate in online discussions about topics that interest them.
+Someone who really cares about the trivial language mistakes of others is in all likelihood someone who should be avoided in all social situations.
+Other people may not be shy but have no access a community or teacher.
+Fortunately anyone with internet access also has access to an enormous quantity of interesting material in their target language (real material not grammar books).
+They can also participate in online discussions about topics that interest them.

 * **Ownership of their Learning.** This combines all of the above.
 You must care about learning.
 No teacher or no amount of classes can make you care.